Skip To Content

 Nail Your Roof Inspections

-Roofs are among your organization’s most expensive and important assets.
-Even seemingly minor leaks can cause major disruptions.
-It is critical that your organization purchases roofs designed to stand up to your region’s climate.
-From there, you can protect your investments by regularly inspecting roofs.
+Roofs are among schools' most expensive and important assets.
+Even minor leaks can cause major disruptions.
+It is critical to purchase roofs for your region’s climate and protect them with regularly scheduled inspections.

 Build On a Foundation of Safety

-Large districts might have facilities or maintenance personnel who make good roof inspection candidates.
+Large districts might have facilities or maintenance personnel who can inspect roofs.
 In smaller districts, the job might fall to an administrator.
-Whomever your organization assigns to inspect roofs, make sure they know how to protect themselves from the hazards.
+Ensure anyone inspecting roofs knows how to protect themselves from hazards like falls, slips, trips, electrical shocks, chemical exposure, and extreme temperatures.

 5 Steps to Better Roof Inspections

 Your preventive maintenance program should require at least two annual inspections on each roof.
 Spring and fall are good times to inspect roofs because changing temperatures can uncover seasonal damage.
 You should also inspect roofs after facility construction and severe weather.
-The Fund recommends members follow a documented inspection process that includes, at minimum, these five steps.
+Follow a documented inspection process that includes, at minimum, these five steps.

 Step 1.
 Get an Inspection Checklist

 Checklists promote thorough, consistent roof inspections.
-In a coverage or warranty dispute, checklists also prove that you fulfilled your maintenance requirements.
-Consult your product manuals for roof-specific inspection checklists.
-If you cannot locate a roof-specific checklist, contact the manufacturer.
+In a coverage or warranty dispute, checklists might also prove you fulfilled your maintenance requirements.
+Consult product manuals for roof-specific inspection checklists or contact the manufacturer.

 Step 2.
 Start Inside the Facility